-The Stevenson University Wellness Center (SUWC) offers a 9-month, 20 hours/week, practicum/externship training program for students who are enrolled in an accredited PhD/PsyD program in Counseling or Clinical Psychology.
+The Stevenson University Wellness Center offers a 9-month, practicum/externship training program for up to 18 hours per week for students who are enrolled in an accredited PhD/PsyD program in Counseling or Clinical Psychology.
 Masters’ level trainees with previous supervised psychotherapy training will be considered.

 About the Wellness Center:

-The mission of the SUWC is to support the academic goals of the University through assisting students with medical and psychological challenges.
+The mission of the Wellness Center is to support the academic goals of the University by assisting students with medical and psychological challenges.
 Psychological services are both remedial (crisis intervention, assessment and referral, and psychotherapy) and preventive (workshops and outreach programming).
-The SUWC provides a warm, caring, professional environment for both patients and staff.
+The Wellness Center provides a warm, caring, professional environment for both patients and staff.

 Types of Clients Seen:

-The client population seen at the SUWC reflects the diversity of the student body in terms of race/ethnicity, gender, sexual orientation, and social class.
-Clients present with a variety of psychological diagnoses that range in severity from mild to severe.
+The client population seen at the Wellness Center reflects the diversity of the student body in terms of race/ethnicity, gender, sexual orientation, and social class.
+Clients present with a variety of psychological concerns commonly having to do with anxiety, depression, relationship problems, and academic stress.
 Our clients are generally traditionally aged, undergraduate students.